topdefi/exzo-edge/e2e/README.md

 ## Manual checks if things are acting funny

-### Check if the polygon-edge process is running
+### Check if the exzocoin process is running

-If you've stopped the tests abruptly, chances are the polygon-edge process is still running on your machine. <br/ >
+If you've stopped the tests abruptly, chances are the exzocoin process is still running on your machine. <br/ >
-In order for the tests to function normally, please kill the possible remaining processes using `killall polygon-edge`
+In order for the tests to function normally, please kill the possible remaining processes using `killall exzocoin`

 ### Clean the golang test cache